Surinder Arora: Career

-Business style

 Arora refers to members of his business as "like family".
 Turnover of staff, especially maids, is much lower than the high hotel industry average.

-He is known to value long-term business relationships.

 Net worth

 In 2009, he was ranked at 388 in The Times list of the richest people in the UK with a net worth of £140 million.
 In 2013, The Sunday Times Rich List (STRL) estimated his worth to be £356 million.
 In May 2019, following a revaluation of his hotels, his net worth rose by £780 million to £1.129 billion.

 Politics and public life

 Arora was a public supporter of the Labour Party under Tony Blair, though he opposed the 2003 Iraq War.
 He is currently a member of the New Enterprise Council, a group of entrepreneurs that advises the Conservative Party on business policy.
 He is also a member of the London Skills And Employment Board, and deputy chairman of Wentworth Golf Club.